null

 What if water is leaking from the body of my filter?

-Open the filter, remove the O-ring, and clean it, the groove it sits in and the surface it mates against.
+Open the filter by unscrewing the center of the body, remove the O-ring, and clean it, the groove it sits in and the surface it mates against.
 Re-assemble the filter and put it back in service.
 If the leak persists, replace the O-ring or see whether there is another source for the leak.

 What could be wrong if emitters and fittings won't hold tight and keep coming off?

 Likely, your pressure is too high.
-We suggest a pressure regulator after the filter.
+We suggest installing a pressure regulator after the filter.

 I had a leaky emitter which I replaced with a goof plug, but it still leaks.
 How do I fix this?